Under Wood Floor

 - Coil Voltage.

-If the thermostat voltage is 120V then the contactor's coil voltage HAS TO BE 120V, but the mat(s) can be 240V BUT CONNECTED BY WAY OF A CONTACTOR TO 240V power source.
+If the thermostat voltage is 120V then the contactor's coil voltage HAVE TO BE 120V, but the mat(s) can be 240V BUT CONNECTED BY WAY OF A CONTACTOR TO 240V power source.
 The same can be said about 120V when connected to 120V power - but again - by way of the contactor.

 - Contactor's coil voltage has to agree with the device 'driving it', the thermostat in this case.